Toll Brothers

-Toll Brothers is a company which designs, builds, markets, sells, and arranges financing for residential and commercial properties in the United States.
+Toll Brothers, Inc. is an American homebuilding company that builds, markets, and finances for residential and commercial properties in the United States.
 In 2020, the company was the fifth largest home builder in the United States, based on homebuilding revenue.
 The company is ranked 411th on the Fortune 500.

 In 2021, the company sold homes at an average selling price of $844,400.
 Average prices ranged from $663,700 in the South region to $1,376,800 in the Pacific region.
+As of 2024, Toll Integrated Systems, A Toll Brothers Company, operates a manufacturing, assembly and distribution center located in Morrisville, Bucks County, Pennsylvania.

 History

 Toll Brothers was founded in 1967 in Pennsylvania by Robert I. Toll and Bruce E. Toll.
 Robert received a law degree from University of Pennsylvania and his B.A. from Cornell University, while his brother Bruce had an accounting degree from the University of Miami.
 Their father, Albert, built homes and the brothers believed that the new home industry had more to offer.
 Bruce was 26 and Robert was 27 at the time.

 Toll Brothers was incorporated as a Delaware corporation with a public offering raising $40 million.

-In addition to luxury single-family, carriage house/townhouse and condominium residences, Toll Brothers offers luxury rental apartments (Apartment Living division) and luxury student housing (Campus Living division).
+In addition to single-family, carriage house/townhouse and condominium residences, Toll Brothers offers rental apartments (Apartment Living division) and luxury student housing (Campus Living division).
 They also operate various ancillary businesses including mortgage, insurance, home automation/security, and landscaping.

+Finance

+The key financial trends for Toll Brothers, Inc. are as follows, based on fiscal years ending December 31:

+In December 2024, Toll Brothers delivered its strongest fiscal year ever, generating record $10.56 billion in home sales revenue, net income of US $1.57 billion, and diluted EPS of $15.01.
+This milestone was cited in its official FY 2024 earnings release.

+In Q1 2025, the company reported US $1.84 billion in revenue (down ~1.6%) and diluted EPS of $1.75, below analyst expectations.
+The shortfall was attributed to impairments and the delayed sale of a stabilized apartment property in a joint venture.

 Executives

-Robert Toll stepped down as Chairman in 2018 and served exclusively as Special Advisor to the company.
+Robert Toll stepped down as chairman in 2018 and served exclusively as special advisor to the company.

-Douglas C. Yearley, Jr. joined Toll Brothers in 1990 and was promoted as Chief Executive Officer in June 2010 and currently holds the position of Chairman and Chief Executive Officer.
-Doug also serves as Co-Chair of the Pennsylvania Chapter of American Cancer Society's CEO's Against Cancer.
+Douglas C. Yearley Jr. joined Toll Brothers in 1990 and was promoted as chief executive officer in June 2010 and currently holds the position of chairman and chief executive officer.
+Doug also serves as co-chair of the Pennsylvania Chapter of American Cancer Society's CEO's Against Cancer.

-Martin Connor was hired as Chief Financial Officer in 2010.
+Martin Connor was hired as chief financial officer in 2010.

-Robert Parahus was promoted to Chief Operating Officer and Executive President in 2020.
+Robert Parahus was promoted to chief operating officer and executive president in 2020.